CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Methodology

 \subsubsection{Initial State Randomization}

-We randomize the bicycle's initial kinematic state at the start of each episode.
-This simulates real-world scenarios where the controller must engage from various states of motion and tilt, forcing the agent to learn stabilization from a wide variety of unstable configurations.
-The resulting policy is thus significantly more resilient than one trained only from a static, upright start, ensuring safety during the critical engage-disengage transitions.
+We randomize the bicycle's initial kinematic states at the start of each episode.
+This forces the agent to learn policies that can recover from diverse unstable configurations (e.g., varying initial speeds and tilt angles) rather than relying on a static, upright start, resiliently ensuring safety during real-world engage-disengage transitions.